 In general your strength inside of Torghast will be your plethora of Anima Powers coupled with baseline utility that simply trivialize packs of mobs.
 Between powers that augment your fear abilities to others that boost your Covenant spells, you will have lots of tools to be able to handle various problems thrown at you in Torghast.
 That being said, if you do end up overpulling one big weakness as a Shadow Priest is an easy way to run away or kite mobs once you have exhausted all your utility, so be careful about overpulling.
 There is no reason to rush through Torghast so you are better off taking your time and playing to your strengths.

 Best Torghast Talents for Shadow Priest

-The following talent builds applies to Torghast or other open world content.
+The following talent builds apply to Torghast or other open-world content.
 If you are looking for other talent suggestions, check out the dedicated page for that below:

 Best Torghast Covenant / Soulbind / Conduits for Shadow Priest